LouisJackman/language-x/README.md

 * No difference between them from the user's perspective except for some of them having literals baked into the language  and built-ins being predefined by the compiler and runtime.
 No Java-like primitive vs object distinction.
-* Constructors are special; this is done to allow function-style instantiations while avoiding things like statics, needing to detach constructors from class definitions, or having a more complicated initialisation syntax.
+* Constructors are special; this is done to allow invocable-style instantiations while avoiding things like statics, needing to detach constructors from class definitions, or having a more complicated initialisation syntax.
 * `void` is an actual type, like `()` in Haskell.
-Defining a method as returning `void` is a special-case that discards the result of final non-void expression and returns the void value instead.
-Every function returning a value, rather than having "procedures" without return values, avoids special-cases when composing functions in various ways.
+Defining a function or method as returning `void` is a special-case that discards the result of final non-void expression and returns the void value instead.
+Every function, method, and lambda returning a value, rather than having "procedures" without return values, avoids special-cases when composing invocables in various ways.
 * Generics like C#, as in no type erasure.
 * Support higher-kinded types, but keep an eye on projects like Dotty to see what type-soundness issues they encounter.
 Perhaps implement a more restricted